Richik-main/LLM_Start/README.md

 - used LLaMa model for text generation
 - used distilgpt2 as smaller model

-# Techniques to run complex and heavy LLM models on my mac
+# Techniques to run complex and heavy LLM models on macs
 - Tried to used quantization for running complex LLM models.
 - Tried to use Mac's Metal Performance shaders for running huge models like LLaMa.